 Profitability is a core concept that all successful businesses must understand.
 Without knowing how your company brings in money, it's much harder to invest in resources and projects that facilitate growth.
 Conducting a basic profitability review can help you identify opportunities for growth and where to cut spending.

-Often referred to as “P&L,” the profit and loss statement is used by businesses of all sizes from sole proprietorships to large multinational organizations.
+Often referred to as “P&L,” the profit and loss statement is used by businesses of all sizes from sole proprietorships to large multinational organisations.
 This document has a clear purpose as it spells out income and expenses.
-Decision-makers utilize the P&L statement to easily classify where their business makes money and where its lost.
+Decision-makers utilise the P&L statement to easily classify where their business makes money and where its lost.